 Susan Gordanshekan is a German filmmaker of Iranian origins.
 She first studied Communication Design in Germany and France (specializing in video and multimedia-design), but in the course of her studies she realized that her real passion was to make movies.
 After working for a German broadcaster and a film production company in Berlin, she decided to study film at the University of Television and Film in Munich.

 Over the years, she has made several documentaries and three short fiction films.
 Notably, her documentary GARÇONS MANQUÉS and the short fiction EISBLUMEN were screened at numerous films festivals worldwide.
 EISBLUMEN premiered at 61.
 BERLINALE.

 In 2013/14 Susan attended as one of six international filmmakers the 27th session of Cinéfondation Residence of Festival de Cannes where she developed her first feature film DIE DEFEKTE KATZE.
 In 2015 she took part at Berlinale Talents Training Programme.

 DIE DEFEKTE KATZE / A DYSFUNCTIONAL CAT premiered at 68.
 Berlin International Film Festival (Perspektive Deutsches Kino) in February 2018 and was screened at numerous international film festivals e.g. the Shanghai International Film Festival.
 The Film was released in German Cinemas in October 2018.
-Susan Gordanshekan received for DIE DEFEKTE KATZE the German Director's Award METROPOLIS for the best debut feature film.
+Susan Gordanshekan received for DIE DEFEKTE KATZE the German Director's Award METROPOLIS as the best newcomer director.

 2003 Kann man Musik sehen?/Can you see music? (documentary, 53 min)